brajeshwar/brajeshwar.github.io/_posts/2007/2007-11-13-adobe-names-shantanu-narayen-as-its-new-ceo.md

----
-layout: post
-title: Adobe names Shantanu Narayen as its new CEO
+# Adobe names Shantanu Narayen as its new CEO
----

 Adobe <a href="http://www.adobe.com/aboutadobe/pressroom/pressreleases/200711/111207NarayenNamedCEO.html">announced</a> its Board of Directors has appointed current president and chief operating officer <a href="http://www.adobe.com/aboutadobe/pressroom/executivebios/shantanunarayen.html">Shantanu Narayen</a> as its president and chief executive officer, effective December 1, 2007.